oleksiizamyslov/PrintMeAtServer/README.md

 This is a test assignment project for PrintMeAtServer.

-The project can be launched using docker-compose project.
-It runs two containers:
+The project uses docker and runs two containers:
 1. printme_server: exposes API that accepts messages and schedules them.
 2. printme_redis: runs redis instance that persists messages that are queued for further execution.

+The project can be launched from:
+1. Visual studio in debug mode by using docker-compose project.
+2. From command line by using 'docker-compose up' command in the root folder.

+API will be hosted under localhost:6378.
+It exposes only one method that allows user to schedule a message for printing.
-Example of API usage:
+Example of API call:
 https://localhost:6378/api/printmeat?messageText=MyText&dateTime=2020-11-04T12:00:00

-The messages will be scheduled for printing by API.
 The results of printing can be seen in the container console of the printme_server container.
 The messages are persisted by redis.
 In case of container restart, the messages not yet processed will be read and rescheduled by API.

 Some assumptions that are made by current implementation: